Which Regions and Countries are Most Affected by Severe Hunger?

 - Less likely to finish school due to adverse effects on mental development.

-How Does Compassion International Fight Hunger?
+How Does Compassion International Address the Issue of Hunger?

-To fight hunger and food insecurity, we partner with local churches around the world to implement early intervention health and nutrition initiatives.
+We partner with local churches around the world to implement early intervention health and nutrition initiatives.
 These provide individualized care and attention for millions of children affected by poverty.

 Our frontline church partners are trained to identify child hunger and take immediate action to address it.
 Often, this hunger relief involves providing emergency feeding and vitamins for severely malnourished children as well as working with caregivers to address long-term wellness and ensure that meals at home meet nutritional needs.